 Requirements based on your employment status

-The requirements by your job status is as follows;
+The requirements for your job status are as follows;

 - Contract of employment